- Departments & Programs

 Associate Professors Baldwin (Chair), Miller

 The study of German lays the groundwork for academic inquiry into the creative and intellectual cultures of central Europe.
 Serving as a gateway to rich literary and artistic traditions as well as the discourses of philosophy and critical theory, German also enables students to access Germanophone Europe's many contributions to the social and natural sciences.
 The department's academic program is structured to enable students to pursue their interests in German as well as related fields: the beginning and intermediate language courses emphasize cultural knowledge about contemporary German-speaking societies and provide a strong foundation in the skills of speaking, comprehending, reading, and writing German.
 German 351 fosters students' capacities for advanced study of German language, literature, and cultural history, while enabling them to conduct related academic work in German.
 Additional courses at the 300 level feature diverse topics in German literary and cultural studies, while seminars at the 400 level undertake focused investigations of seminal periods, genres, and sites of the German literary and cultural imagination.

-The study of German can be integral to students' academic pursuits as whole.
+The study of German can be integral to students' academic pursuits as a whole.
 The department encourages students to enroll in related courses in other disciplines such as philosophy, history, music, international relations, linguistics, and art history.
-A major in German is an excellent preparation for graduate studies in these fields as well as in literature and German studies, and can also give students a competitive edge in such fields as economics, politics, law, business, journalism, consulting, and publishing.
-German not only provides students with the necessary basis for a rigorous or sophisticated understanding of central European culture, but also fosters a more profound understanding of their native language and of the relationship between language and knowledge: to speak with Goethe, "Wer fremde Sprachen nicht kennt, weiß nichts von seiner eignen" (those who don't know foreign languages know nothing of their own).
+A major in German is an excellent preparation for graduate studies in these fields as well as in literature and German Studies, and can also give students a competitive edge in economics, politics, law, business, journalism, consulting, and publishing.
+German not only provides students with the necessary basis for a rigorous and sophisticated understanding of central European culture, but also fosters a more profound understanding of their native language and of the relationship between language and knowledge: to speak with Goethe, "Wer fremde Sprachen nicht kennt, weiß nichts von seiner eignen" (those who don't know foreign languages know nothing of their own).

 The Valentine Piotrow German Prizes — two awards for excellence in German.